Contents

 Root Canal Cons:

-• To avoid re-infection, root canals require continuing care, including as frequent examinations and cleanings.
+To avoid re-infection, root canals require continuing care, including frequent examinations and cleanings.

-• Additionally, the procedure itself can be quite painful, and you may need to take pain medication afterward.
+Additionally, the procedure itself can be quite painful, and you may need to take pain medication afterwards.

 Implant Pros: